William Frater: Ascendancy

 In 1938 he had joined and exhibited in Sydney with Robert Menzies' anti-modernist foundation, the Australian Academy of Art, but, given his ambivalence about conservative art, was to switch allegiance to the supporters modernism.
 In accordance with government war directives, the Yencken firm closed down his department in 1940 and Frater retired from stained-glass designing and, subsisting on his teaching, devoted himself to landscapes.
 He regarded a "certain strangeness", in his art in response to the Australian landscape as an essential attribute of great art.
 He exhibited at the Contemporary Art Society, and in solo shows at Georges Gallery, Melbourne, and the Macquarie Galleries, Sydney, in 1946, expanding his subject matter with visits sponsored by the airline TAA to Central Australia in 1950 and Port Douglas in 1952.

 From 1959–1964 Frater was a painting tutor at Melbourne Technical College.
 He exhibited at Australian Galleries, Melbourne in 1958 and the Victorian Artists' Society in 1963, from which date he became president of the Society until 1972, exhibiting annually with them.
 Its main exhibition space was named Frater Gallery.
 In 1967, in the midst of the Vietnam War Frater joined in solidarity a controversial pacifist exhibition of the Victorian Branch of the Contemporary Art Society at Melbourne's Argus Gallery, traveling to Adelaide under the aegis of the South Australian Campaign for Peace in Vietnam.

 Frater was given a retrospective at the National Gallery of Victoria in 1966 and a final exhibition in July 1973.
 His work is represented there, and in galleries and private collections throughout Australia as well as the Kelvingrove Art Gallery and Museum, Glasgow.

+Oral history

+Frater was interviewed in 1961 by Hazel de Berg about his early life and career.
+The recording can be found at the National Library of Australia.